|Birth: ||Oct. 14, 1956|

 He had an inquiring mind, slightly higher pitched voice, loved to travel, and lived for many years in small Tarahumara villages in Mexico including Samachique near Guachochi and Rodeo (in Copper Canyon) near Batopilas, both in the State of Chihuahua.
 He went by the name of Jaime Kochi in Mexico.
 Death date is approximate.

-Obit for The Seattle Times, Not published because there was no death certificate
+Obit prepared for The Seattle Times, but was not accepted owing to lack of a death certificate

 Jim V. Hogg, born October 14, 1956 to Doris Bowman Hogg and Jim E. Hogg in Tacoma WA, and reportedly lost his life in Mexico on April 22, 2012.